 - 2. Set the node table column: Expand the entry for Fill Color by clicking the arrow icon on the right.
-Click the Column entry and select "Degree" from the drop-down list that appears. - 3.
-Set the mapping type: Set the "Continuous Mapping" option as the Mapping Type.
-This automatically creates a default mapping.
+Click the Column entry and select Degree from the drop-down list that appears. - 3.
+Set the mapping type: Set the Continuous Mapping option as the Mapping Type.
+This automatically creates a default mapping based on the range of values in the Degree column.